kubevela/kubevela/docs/en/introduction.md

 For platform builders, KubeVela serves as a framework that relieves the pains of building developer focused platforms by doing the following:

-- Developer Centric.
-KubeVela introduces the Application as the main API to capture a full deployment of microservices, and builds features around the application needs only.
-Progressive rollout and multi-cluster deployment are provided out-of-box.
+**Developer Centric** - KubeVela introduces higher level API to capture a full deployment of microservices, and builds features around the application needs only.
+Multi-cluster application deployment and rolling update is provided out-of-box.
 No infrastructure level concerns, simply deploy.

-- Extending Natively.
-In KubeVela, all platform features (such as workloads, operational behaviors, and cloud services) are defined as reusable [CUE](https://github.com/cuelang/cue) and/or [Helm](https://helm.sh) components, per needs of the application deployment.
-And when application's needs grow, your platform capabilities expand naturally in a programmable approach.
+**Natively Extensible** - KubeVela models platform features (such as workloads, operational behaviors, and cloud services) as reusable [CUE](https://github.com/cuelang/cue) and/or [Helm](https://helm.sh/) components, and expose them to end users as self-service building blocks.
+When your needs grow, these capabilities can extend naturally in a programmable approach.
+No restriction, fully flexible.

-- Simple yet Reliable.
-Perfect in flexibility though, X-as-Code may lead to configuration drift (i.e. the running instances are not in line with the expected configuration).
-KubeVela solves this by modeling its capabilities as code but enforce them via Kubernetes control loop which will never leave inconsistency in your clusters.
-This also makes KubeVela work with any CI/CD or GitOps tools via declarative API without integration burden.
+**Simple yet Reliable** - KubeVela is built with Kubernetes as control plane so unlike traditional X-as-Code solutions, it never leaves configuration drift in your clusters.
+Also, this makes KubeVela work with any CI/CD or GitOps tools via declarative API without any integration burden.

-With KubeVela, the platform builders finally have the tooling supports to design easy-to-use abstractions and ship them to end-users with high confidence and low turn around time.
+With KubeVela, the platform builders finally have the tooling supports to design easy-to-use application platform with high confidence and low turn around time.

-For end-users (e.g. app developers and operators), these abstractions will enable them to design and ship applications to Kubernetes clusters with minimal effort, and instead of managing a handful infrastructure details, a simple application definition that can be easily integrated with any CI/CD pipeline is all they need.
+For end-users (e.g. app developers and operators), this platform will enable them to design and ship applications to Kubernetes clusters with minimal effort, and instead of managing a handful infrastructure details, a simple application definition that can be easily integrated with any CI/CD pipeline is all they need.

 ## Comparisons